HL7/fhir-gender-harmony/input/pagecontent/model.md

 ##### Issuer

--   Definition: Jurisdiction or organization that issued the document
+-   Definition: Jurisdiction or organization that issued the document.

 -   Cardinality: 0..1